“I already know what giving up feels like. I want to see what happens if I don’t.” —Neila Rey

 I miss dance.
 A lot.
 I miss the stretching, across-the-floors, high kicks, learning challenging dance routines and as weird as it sounds, feeling the constant soreness.
 To dance your emotions away when you’re upset is a sense of freedom I miss most.
 Movement, expression and just releasing whatever energy you’re feeling is just good medicine.

 Within the last decade of my life, I can’t say my health nor my body has been the same though.
-I jumped from wearing 0 to 10/12 (not that being a 10/12 is bad, it’s just that I miss wearing my old size 4/6 clothes).
 My food habits declined as my work and school schedule demanded all of my time.
 Keeping up healthy habits were hard because I was constantly on the go.

 Since I left dance, I’ve tried several ways to keep my fitness up: running, cycle classes and gym memberships.
-I have kept up none of them except for a private gym in Dallas that I joined 366 days ago.
-And to be honest, God and Reidland, my trainer, is the reason why I have lasted this long, considering I had a terrible experience with a gym membership in the past.
+I have kept up with none of them except for a private gym in Dallas that I joined 366 days ago.
+And to be honest, God and Reidland, my trainer, is the reason why I have lasted this long, considering I had a terrible experience with a gym membership many years ago.

 I’ve shared my personal health journey here on the blog in the past.